 The Georgian National Agency of Heritage Protection has undertaken a review to identify and register cultural monuments and important archaeological sites.
 Georgian law states that it is forbidden to carry out construction closer than 300m from a protected site if the construction hinders a view or damages a monument.
 According to the project design, graves and shrines will not be affected.
-In fact, the plan calls for the construction of a protective wall around graves and shrines in order to prevent them from being damaged during construction.
-Given the rich cultural heritage of Georgia, particularly in the Khada Valley, all works that could potentially impact cultural heritage sites will be carried out in consultation with archeologists and cultural heritage monitors will be deployed on site in particularly sensitive locations.
+In fact, the plan calls for the construction.
+Given the rich cultural heritage of Georgia, particularly in the Khada Valley, all works that could potentially impact cultural heritage sites will be carried out in consultation with archaeologists and cultural heritage monitors will be deployed on site in particularly sensitive locations.
 The contractor is required to conduct a pre-construction survey to document the condition of all cultural heritage sites that could potentially be affected.
+In addition, the National Agency for Cultural Heritage Preservation of Georgia is collaborating with the project to ensure adequate protection measures are in place.